paulbrice/paulbrice.github.io/_posts/2018-01-16-aws-powershell-core.markdown

 So after a year and a half, I decided to blow off the cobwebs and flex the PowerShell muscles again.
 Being a Windows Engineer for 'a few years' and writing scripts in Monad before it became PowerShell.
 I felt like it was time to see what PowerShell Core was like and play with AWS.

-So I used the AWS guide to install [PowerShell Core 6.0][1] for OSX
+So I used the AWS guide to install [PowerShell Core 6.0][0] for OSX

 {% highlight bash %}
+brew tap caskroom/cask
-brew install pwsh
+brew cask install powershell
+brew update
+brew cask reinstall powershell
 {% endhighlight %}

 Then install the [AWSPowerShell.NetCore][2] from PowerShell Gallery and they have module [documentation][3].
 I am using VSCode as my IDE and you can get information on VSCode PowerShell plugin [here][4].